mbrendaa22/mbrendaa22/README.md

 - 📫 How to reach me ... brn.martinezlujan@gmail.com
 - ⚡ Fun fact: ... don't know how to program but i know how to program

-- My way of learning is not just by taking courses, to be honest sometimes I get bored and distracted so as I am quite organized I started writing in 'notions' a little about some technical concepts that can help me and why not others...
+- My way of learning is not just by taking courses, to be honest sometimes I get bored and distracted so as I am quite organized I started writing in 'Notion' a little about some technical concepts that can help me and why not others...

 https://www.notion.so/Lenguajes-de-Programaci-n-dbae679bf6bc4d179cbbe1841f99c8fd?pvs=4